jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 Furthermore, string slicing is only used on term substrings, which are expected to be short.

 ### Overall complexity

+Therefore, the overall complexity for constructing and evaluating the syntax tree is O(N) time and O(N) space.

 ## Performance  (TODO)